ACINQ/eclair/docs/release-notes/eclair-vnext.md

 ### Upgrade build and runtime platform to JDK 17

+Support for many JDK11 distributions is ending or about to end.
 Eclair is now built with and targets JDK 17 and will no longer run on JDK11.

 ### Incoming obsolete channels will be rejected